yalue/cuda_scheduling_examiner_mirror/README.md

         blocks this benchmark should use.>,
       "data_size": <Number.
 Required, but may be ignored.
 The input size, in bytes, for the benchmark.>,
-      "cuda_device": <Number.
-Optional.
-If specified, attempt to run the benchmark on the CUDA device with the given ID.>, "additional_info": <String.
+      "additional_info": <String.
 Optional.
 This can be used to pass additional benchmark-specific configuration parameters.>,
       "max_iterations": <Number.
 Optional.
 If specified, overrides the default